 This course is an introduction to the nature, theology, and process of preaching and teaching Christian Scriptures, with an emphasis on the application of Scriptures to the modern audience.
 Students will study the exegetical, hermeneutical, theological and pastoral dynamics of preaching and teaching Scriptures, including the development and utilization of various kinds of sermons and teaching lessons.
 Emphasis will be given to the development of sermons and teaching lessons from a variety of Scriptural genres.
-Fall, Spring, Online.
-Prerequisite: THEO 5313 or equivalent.
+Spring, Online.

-THEO 6391 (3-3-0) Advanced Research in Christian Scriptures (S-L) (THEO 6392)
+THEO 6391 (3-3-0) Advanced Research in Christian Scriptures (THEO 6392)

 This course introduces the student to advanced biblical and theological research.
 Exegetical, survey, descriptive, historical, and theological methods will be examined.
 The form and structure of literature reviews, book reviews, and research papers/theses will be studied.
 Course assignments enable scholarly investigation in an area of the student's interest, relevant to the degree program purposes, with the end results of both a scholarly research document/presentation and application of scholarly research in a local ministry context.
-This course contains a field-based service-learning component.
-Fall, Spring, Online.
+Periodically.

-THEO 6392 (3-3-0) Advanced Research in Christian Heritage (S-L) (THEO 6391)
+THEO 6392 (3-3-0) Advanced Research in Christian Heritage (THEO 6391)

 This course introduces the student to advanced biblical and theological research.
 Exegetical, survey, descriptive, historical, and theological methods will be examined.
 The form and structure of literature reviews, book reviews, and research papers/theses will be studied.
 Course assignments enable scholarly investigation in an area of the student's interest, relevant to the degree program purposes, with the end results of both a scholarly research document/presentation and application of scholarly research in a local ministry context.
-This course contains a field-based service-learning component.
-Fall, Spring, Online.
+Periodically.